Skip to content

 6. Hit the OK button to save the changes.

-Disable Browser Extension
+Method 6: Disable Browser Extensions

 1. Launch the Edge browser on the computer.